mlioz/aseprite-build-script-macos/README.md

 At the end, **only `Aseprite.app` remains**.

----

 ## Requirements

-The following tools must be available in your `PATH`:
+Before runnging the script, make sure you have the following tools in your `PATH`:

 - `git`
 - `curl`